Metamogul/timestone/README.md

 ```

 Now after executing every `firstAction` event, the scheduler will pause its run loop until a generator producing
-`secondAction` events has been added.
+`secondAction` events has been registered.

 ## Contributing